mjdamgaard/UP-Web-Project/README.md

 Here we will actually also give the reins completely to the users, and have them decide what this home page should contain.
 The 'App components' tree thus ought to include a category specifically of 'Home pages.'
 And here we will simply choose the top-rated one in that category to show as the home page of the website.

 It will thus be completely up to the users what the home page should look like, including what other pages it links to, and what web applications it links to.
 One might compare this to a wiki site such as Wikipedia, but where the pages can link not just to other article pages, but to any kind of page or web app, or any kind of component at all.
-This will thus essentially allow the users to build what we might call an "Everything Website," with every kind of application that the users want.
+This will thus essentially allow the users to build what we might call an "Everything Website," with the ability to contain any kind of application that the users want.